 Notice of Temporary Disruptions in Services and Facilities:

-To the best of our ability LEF will provide staff, clients and visitors with notice in the event of a planned or unexpected disruption in our facilities or services.
+To the best of our ability LEF will provide employees, clients, and visitors with notice in the event of a planned or unexpected disruption in our facilities or services.
 This notice will include information about the reason for the disruption, how long the disruption is expected to last, and a description of any alternative facilities or services, if available.
 The notice will be placed at our reception area in accessible formats, and when feasible on our website.
-Depending on the nature of the disruption, notice will also be provided on outgoing telephone message.
+Depending on the nature of the disruption, notice will also be provided on an outgoing telephone message.

 Requesting Accessible Service:

 A person with a disability who has a special need may request an accommodation with respect to our services.
-The request should be made as soon as possible at the beginning of a Commission process.
-We will assess the request on a case-by-case basis and make our best efforts to respond to it effectively and in accordance with the principles established under the Accessibility for Ontarian’s with Disabilities Act, 2005, and the Ontario Human Rights Code.
+The request should be made as soon as possible at the beginning of a service process.
+We will assess the request on a case-by-case basis and make our best efforts to respond to it effectively and in accordance with the principles established under the Accessibility for Ontarians with Disabilities Act, 2005, and the Ontario Human Rights Code.

 Training for Staff:

-Feedback Process: Our goal is to meet the expectations of people with disabilities who use our services.
+Our goal is to meet the expectations of people with disabilities who use our services.
 Comments on our services regarding how well those expectations are being met are welcome and appreciated.

 We may be contacted: